XML RSS

 • Learned by talking to people

 You should list as many special types of knowledge as you can think of.
-Circle the 5 types that you would like to use in your next small business idea.
+Circle the top 5 that you could use to roll out your next small business idea.

 Part 5: Self-Estimates

-On a scale of 1 (low) to 7 (high), rate yourself (as compared with other people) on each of the following traits.
-Be as objective and accurate as possible.
+On a scale of 1 (low) to 7 (high), rate yourself on each of the following traits.
+Be as objective as possible.
 Remember, there are no right or wrong answers.
 Try not to rate yourself the same in each ability.

 ___ Clerical ___ Musical ___ Teaching ___ Managerial